671.0B+ configurations evaluated across recorded experiments

 What we know about K4 (research context)

 Sanborn stated K4 uses two systems of encipherment.
 Pure transposition is impossible (CT has 2 E’s, cribs need 3), so at least one layer is substitution.
-The leading model assumes: plaintext → transposition → substitution → carved text (reverse order not yet ruled out).
+Beyond that, the architecture is open: the live questions are about ordering, segmentation, and whether any procedural layer is present.

 Eliminated proven impossible